 Assessing Your Financial Status

-ASSESSING YOUR FINANICAL STATUS will help you focus on the important components that affect your personal financial standing.
+ASSESSING YOUR FINANCIAL STATUS will help you focus on the important components that affect your personal financial standing.
 You are going to be looking at the same basic financial information lenders use to assess your credit status.
 The goal here is to provide you with a realistic picture of where you stand financially and help identify any problem areas:

 - Where Do You Stand?